-StoneCastle Asset Management LLC serves as our investment adviser in accordance with the terms of the Management Agreement.
-Subject to the overall supervision of our board of directors, the investment adviser will manage our day-to-day operations and provide us with investment management services.
-Under the terms of the Management Agreement, StoneCastle Asset Management LLC does and will:
+StoneCastle Asset Management LLC serves as our investment adviser in accordance with the terms of the management agreement.
+Subject to the overall supervision of our board of directors, our Advisor manages our day-to-day operations and provides us with investment management services.
+Under the terms of the management agreement, StoneCastle Asset Management LLC does and will:

-- determine the composition of our portfolio, the nature and timing of the changes therein and the manner of implementing such changes; - identify, evaluate and negotiate the structure of the investments we make (including performing due diligence on our prospective portfolio companies); - · close, monitor and administer the investments we make, including the exercise of any voting or consent rights; and - provide us with such other investment advisory, research and related services as we may, from time to time, reasonably require for the investment of our assets.
+- determine the composition of our portfolio, the nature and timing of the changes therein and the manner of implementing such changes; - · identify, evaluate and negotiate the structure of the investments we make (including performing due diligence on our prospective portfolio companies);

+- close, monitor and administer the investments we make, including the exercise of any voting or consent rights; and - provide us with such other investment advisory, research and related services as we may, from time to time, reasonably require for the investment of our assets.

-We will bear all expenses not specifically assumed by our Advisor and incurred in our operations, and we will bear the expenses related to this offering.
+We bear all expenses not specifically assumed by our Advisor and incurred in our operations, and we will bear the expenses related to this offering.
 We will reimburse our Advisor to the extent our Advisor pays these expenses.
-The compensation and allocable routine overhead expenses of all investment professionals of our Advisor and its staff, when and to the extent engaged in providing us investment advisory services, will be provided and paid for by our Advisor and not us, although we will reimburse our Advisor an amount equal to our allocable portion of overhead and other expenses incurred by our Advisor in performing its obligations under the management agreement.
-The compensation and expenses borne by us may include, but are not limited to, the following:
+The compensation and allocable routine overhead expenses of all investment professionals of our Advisor and its staff, when and to the extent engaged in providing us investment advisory services, will be provided and paid for by our Advisor and not us, although we will reimburse our Advisor an amount equal to our allocable portion of overhead and other expenses incurred by our Advisor or one of its affiliates in performing its obligations under the management agreement.
+The fees and expenses borne by us may include, but are not limited to, the following: